Welcome to the Saskatchewan Square and Round Dance Inc. (SSRDF) website.

-President Couple
+President Couple SSRDF

 The Saskatchewan Square & Round Dance Federation Inc. (SSRDF) is a volunteer group formed in 1979 and incorporated as a non-profit organization in 1980.